How to use personalization in your campaigns

 Use text components for the personalization of

-Navigate to the menu point Campaigns / Text components and click on the button "Add"
+Navigate to the menu point Subscribers / Text components and click on the button "Create new text component"

 Choose a unique name for the text component and add a short text, that describes how the text component is used.
 Now add and edit the text component and a new workspace area appears, where you can configure your text component.